pyscf/pyscf.github.io/source/code-rule.rst

     We need to assume the attributes for results will be used as default inputs or environments for other objects in the rest parts of the program.
-    The results attributes should be are immutable,  once they were generated and stored (after calling the :func:`kernel()` method) in a particular object.
+    The results attributes should be immutable, once they were generated and stored (after calling the :func:`kernel()` method) in a particular object.

   - In __init__ function, initialize/define the problem size.
 The